 An Unscoped requests strip at the bottom holds requests that did not match any isolated scenario — for example, requests made outside a scripted conversation or without an isolation header.

-Sessions are most useful when you have set up LLM conversation mocks with per-session isolation.
+Trace is most useful when you have set up LLM conversation mocks with per-session isolation.
 Each unique session identifier (header, query parameter, or cookie value) gets its own swim-lane, so you can trace multiple concurrent test sessions independently.

 Compare